Action bias

 Action bias is the psychological phenomenon where people tend to favor action over inaction, even when there is no indication that doing so would point towards a better result.
 It is an automatic response, similar to a reflex or an impulse and is not based on rational thinking.
-One of the first appearances of the term "action bias" in scientific journals was in a 2000 paper by Patt and Zechenhauser titled "Action Bias and Environmental Decisions", where its relevance in politics was expounded.
+One of the first appearances of the term "action bias" in scientific journals was in a 2000 paper by Patt and Zeckhauser titled "Action Bias and Environmental Decisions", where its relevance in politics was expounded.

 Overview

 People tend to have a preference for well-justified actions.
 The term "action bias" refers to the subset of such voluntary actions that one takes even when there is no explicitly good reason to do so.
 In the case of a decision with both positive and negative outcomes, action will be taken in favor of achieving an apparent advantageous final result, which is preferred over inactivity.
 If besides gains, losses occur or resources are redistributed adversely, this will be neglected in the decision-making process.
 Its opposite effect is the omission bias.